Step Down Transformers are built for business. Depending on your sites’ power distribution requirements, you may need a local step-down transformer.

 A bespoke transformer solution for your business

-Specialist Custom Built Transformers
+Specialist Custom Built power Transformers

-Due to the diversity of businesses operations across the UK, Powerstar provides bespoke distribution transformers for specialist applications based on specific size, power or environment requirements to ensure maximum resilience and efficiency, even within challenging applications.
+Due to the diversity of businesses operations across the UK, Powerstar provides bespoke power transformers for specialist applications based on specific size, power or environment requirements to ensure maximum resilience and efficiency, even within challenging applications.

 Whatever your requirements, our in-house team of expert engineers will work tirelessly to design and deliver a transformer that is fit-for-purpose based on your needs.
 As a customer focused manufacturer, we strive to overcome our customers’ challenges by offering a personalised approach from the initial product specification stage right through to after-sales support.